gilltrick/freeVoD/README.md

     #Visit your new tube
     http://localhost:5005

-Set up a local database:
+Set up a local database

   #Copy data<br>
   Copy the video files to /static/storage/speacials/<br>